Catalyst - The Elegant MVC Web Application Framework |

 Returns the current the Catalyst::Request manpage object, giving access to information about the current client request (including parameters, cookies, HTTP headers, etc.).
 See the Catalyst::Request manpage.

-Any data returned from the action forwarded to, will be returned by the call to forward.
+ed from the action forwarded to, will be returned by the

 Or make sure to always return true values from your actions and write your code like this: